Collaborative Satisfaction of Long-Term Spatial Constraints in Multi-Agent Systems: A Distributed Optimization Approach (extended version): Main Results

+Observe that this protocol requires each agent to communicate both its local solution estimate \(\xestvec{i}\) and its local dual variables $\bz_i \in \R^{Nd}$ to its neighbors. \end{remark}

-\begin{remark} Note that although Theorem \ref{th:main_cvx_only} guarantees only the asymptotic convergence of agents' positions \(\bx(t)\) to their optimal positions \(\bxsh\), the multi-agent constraints may be satisfied at a finite, though unknown, time once \(\betab(\bx(t)) > 0\). \end{remark}
+\begin{remark} Note that although Theorem \ref{th:main_cvx_only} guarantees only the asymptotic convergence of agents' positions \(\bx(t)\) to their optimal positions \(\bxsh\), the multi-agent constraints may be satisfied at a finite, though unknown, time once \(\betab(\bx(t)) > 0\).
+Equivalently, it suffices to have $\beta(\bx(t)) > 0$, since this implies \(\betab(\bx(t)) > 0\).
+Hence, in practice, when the MAS constraints are feasible, exact convergence of $\bx(t)$ to $\bxsh$ is not required, and one may terminate the algorithm in \eqref{eq:dist_opt_protocol} in finite time before full convergence. \end{remark}